qualisys/mpk-codechallenge/readme.md

 this in anyway you see fit :)

 ##What is included in this project##
-* Angular 1
+* Angular 1.5
 * Angular UI Router
 * Twitter bootstrap
 * SASS to CSS compile task

 ##How to submit##
-* If you forked this project just push your changes and send a email with the url to your public fork or make sure to invite us so we can view your project.
+* If you forked this project just push your changes and send a email with the url to your public fork or make sure to invite us so we can view your private project.
 Or send your project **without** node or bower dependencies as a zipped file to emil@medicinpriser.se

 ##What happens next##
 Give us a few days to look through your code and we will arrange for a 2nd interview where we go through the code to learn